k-descriptor-language/kdl/docs/source/kdlgrammar.rst

        }
    }

-This example is the representation of the above KDL within KNIME
+This example is the representation of the above KDL within the KNIME GUI

 .. figure:: images/Workflow1.png
    :align:  center